wesleyfongchong/website-content/post/web-platform-api/web-platform/index.md

 ## Browser API guides

 First dive into the DOM, the most fundamental API exposed by the browser.
-Then check out the other important API, explained in simple terms.
+Once you are familiar with this, check out the other important APIs associated with the browser.

 - [The DOM](/dom/)
 - [The Selectors API](/selectors-api/)